acz1992/project_library/README.md

 To do:

-Javascript:

--Define static methods that allow sort functions -Explore search function

-Tomorrow:

--Create form in Modal where user can add title, author, pages and whether book has been read or not -add submit button (with event.preventDefault() to stop data being sent to server)
+-add submit button (with event.preventDefault() to stop data being sent to server)

 -Manually Add books for loop purposes (and to test sort/ search)